Mirth Connect Integration Engine: Connecting 15 Hospital Systems with Zero Lost Messages

 | Phase 4: Advanced | 3 weeks | HL7-to-FHIR translation layer, dead-letter automation, Grafana dashboards, DR setup |

 Total: 3.5 months with 2 integration engineers + 1 Mirth specialist.
-All 105 point-to-point interfaces decommissioned by end of Phase 4.
+All 105 point-to-point interfaces will be retired by the end of Phase 4.

-- Start with ADT — everything depends on it.
+- Start with ADT, because everything depends on it.
 ADT events are the backbone of hospital data flow.
-Get ADT channels right first, then lab, orders, billing follow naturally.
+Get those channels right first, and lab, orders, and billing follow naturally.
 Every downstream system needs to know when patients arrive, move, and leave.

-- Dead letter queues are non-negotiable.
+- Dead letter queues aren't optional.
 Before Mirth, lost messages were invisible.
 After Mirth, every failure is captured and recoverable.
-The DLQ is the single most important operational feature.
+If I had to name the single most important operational feature, it's the DLQ.

 - The monitoring dashboard sells the project.
-Hospital IT leadership went from "integration is a black box" to "I can see every message flowing in real-time."
-Visibility builds trust and justifies the investment.
+Hospital IT leadership went from "integration is a black box" to "I can see every message flowing in real time."
+That visibility builds trust and justifies the spend.

-- HL7 v2 is not going away — but FHIR is coming.
-Building the Mirth translation layer means the hospital can accept HL7 v2 from legacy systems while emitting FHIR R4 for modern consumers.
+- HL7 v2 isn't going away, but FHIR is coming.
+The Mirth translation layer lets the hospital keep taking HL7 v2 from legacy systems while handing FHIR R4 to modern consumers.
 Mirth is the bridge.